Polo in the Park - A Summer Tour of DC's Countryside

 Day 2 - Friday

-Start your day by paying your respects at Quantico National Cemetery with a private flag placing experience at the graves of veterans whose remains were previously forgotten.
-Hosted by the Missing in America Project, their mission is to find, identify and provide full military burial for these now remembered heroes.
+Start your day by paying your respects at National Memorial Cemetery at Quantico with a private flag-placing experience at the graves of previously forgotten veterans.
+Hosted by the Missing in America Project, their mission is to find, identify, and provide full military burial for these now-remembered heroes.

 Your next stop is an experience at the National Museum of the Marine Corps.
 Uncover the history of the Corps, test your skills as a Marine, and get insight into the lives of those who fight for our freedom.
 During your visit, see the incredible Gene Hackman-narrated film “We, The Marines” to get an unparalleled view into the experiences of Marines from boot camp through modern warfare training.
-Enjoy a quick lunch in the Devil Dog Diner, their cafeteria style eatery, or Tun Tavern, a recreation of the famous tavern in which the Marines were founded in Philadelphia over 240 years ago.
+Enjoy a quick lunch in the Devil Dog Diner, their cafeteria-style eatery, or Tun Tavern, a recreation of the famous tavern in which the Marines were founded in Philadelphia on November 10, 1775.

-After lunch, travel north to visit the oldest known home in Prince William County, Rippon Lodge.
+Later, visit one of the oldest known homes in Prince William County, Rippon Lodge.
 Here, you will learn about the former home of Admiral Richard Blackburn Black and his family’s history.
-Built in 1747, the home and Blackburn’s have a unique story to tell as it relates to our nation’s independence, which you will learn about during your visit.
-Included in your visit is your choice of a historical tea or musket-firing demonstration.
+Built in 1747, the home and Blackburn family have a unique story to tell as it relates to our nation’s independence, which you will learn about during your visit.
+Included in your visit is your choice of a historical tea, musket-firing demonstration, or playing colonial-era games.

 Receive a warm welcome to Occoquan by the mayor, Earnie Porta.
 Enjoy a guided tour of the quaint riverside town as he highlights the history and unique details of Occoquan.
 Discover stories of the historic buildings and how the town got its name.
 You must ask him about the story of the floating caskets floating through town!